Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

 \subsubsection{Results on the BRIGHT dataset}

-As can be seen from Table \ref{tab:building-damage-evaluation}, STSF-Net still obtains the highest metrics with $F1_{clf}$ of 75.83$\%$, OA of 96.10$\%$ and mIoU of 67.91$\%$.
-Compared to the second-best method, GSTM-SCD, IoU for intact and damaged buildings increases by 1.26$\%$ and 1.97$\%$, respectively.
-The IoU for destroyed buildings reaches 56.41$\%$, which is 3.82$\%$ higher than that of DamageFormer, highlighting the advantage of STSF-Net in detecting severely damaged structures.
-Furthermore, the IoU for intact buildings is as high as 75.01$\%$, which is crucial for reducing false alarms.
+Table \ref{tab:building-damage-evaluation} demonstrates that STSF-Net also obtains the highest metrics with $F_1^{clf}$ of 75.83$\%$ and mIoU of 67.91$\%$.
+Compared to GSTM-SCD, IoU for damaged and destroyed buildings increases by 1.97$\%$ and 0.94$\%$, respectively.
+The IoU for destroyed buildings reaches 56.80$\%$, which is 3.82$\%$ higher than that of DamageFormer, highlighting the advantage of STSF-Net in detecting severely damaged structures.
+Furthermore, the IoU of intact buildings is as high as 75.01$\%$, which is crucial for reducing false alarms.

 As displayed in Fig. \ref{fig7}, STSF-Net effectively decreases building omissions and demonstrates the highest accuracy in recognizing damaged and destroyed buildings.
-In complex scenes, particularly in areas where buildings exhibit varying degrees of damage and are scatteredly distributed, STSF-Net exhibits distinct advantages in terms of completeness of change regions and semantic segment accuracy.
-HGINet and DeepLabV3+ display significant omission and misclassification errors on damaged buildings.
-In contrast, the results obtained by STSF-Net exhibit a higher level of agreement with the GT, particularly for damaged and destroyed buildings.
-Results of UNet and Sigma produce blurred boundaries, whereas our method maintains better structural integrity.
+In complex scenes, particularly in areas where buildings exhibit varying degrees of damage and are sparsely distributed (Fig. \ref{fig7}(d)), STSF-Net exhibits distinct advantages in terms of completeness of change regions and semantic segment accuracy.
+HGINet and DeepLabV3+ display significant omission and misclassification errors on damaged buildings (Fig. \ref{fig7}(c)).
+In contrast, the results obtained by STSF-Net exhibit a higher level of agreement with the GT, particularly for damaged and destroyed buildings (Fig. \ref{fig7}(b)).
+Results of UNet and Sigma produce blurred boundaries, whereas our method maintains better structural integrity (Fig. \ref{fig7}(a)).
 Although ChangeOS and SiamCRNN exhibit improved shape consistency with GT, they still suffer from a serious problem of misclassifying damaged buildings as intact ones.
 GSTM-SCD and DamageFormer also encounter similar issues.